Localizing Multiple Radiation Sources Actively with a Particle Filter: Introduction

 The problem of finding sources of ionizing radiation via robotic assets has been thoroughly studied in the literature.
 An overview of different approaches to active localization (i.e., the measurement trajectory is not pre-planned or controlled by a human operator), including their comparative analysis, is offered in \cite{mcgill_robot_2011}.
 Several techniques rely on pixel detectors or Compton cameras, which provide various degrees of directional information.
 The set of articles on mapping or passive localization comprises, for instance, reference \cite{kim_3d_2017}, where a 3D radiation image is reconstructed to enable locating a single source.
 The authors of \cite{stibinger_localization_2020} introduce a comprehensive simulation tool for Timepix detectors, verifying their instrument via using a micro aerial vehicle to retrieve a source.
 An additive point source localization algorithm is presented in \cite{vavrek_reconstructing_2020}, demonstrating its ability to find up to four radionuclides by means of a custom handheld device.
 An active localization method utilizing a Compton imaging device and the maximum likelihood-expectation maximization algorithm is described in \cite{lee_active_2018}; the authors exploit a Fisher information matrix (FIM) to identify an optimal sequence of dwell points.
 The central deficiencies of gamma cameras, namely, the long acquisition time and poor angular resolution, are addressed in \cite{ardiny_autonomous_2019}; here, an optimal data acquisition strategy to suit the camera's parameters is outlined through multi-criteria decision-making, delivering better results than the behavior-based approach.
 Article \cite{kishimoto_path_2021} applies principal component analysis to previous measurements to determine the direction of the next dwell point, the localization relying on a simple back-projection; there is the possibility of locating multiple sources, which nevertheless requires an input from a human operator.

 Other articles discuss common omnidirectional detectors; at this point, we can focus on those that investigate passive localization.
 A method for extracting directional information from an acquired dataset and finding intersections via maximum likelihood estimation is presented in \cite{tan_fast_2022}.
-The authors of \cite{bird_robot_2019} then propose a ROS-based platform to systematically map an indoor environment in which radiation hotspots are definable.
+The authors of \cite{bird_robot_2019} then propose a platform based on the Robot Operating System (ROS) to systematically map an indoor environment in which radiation hotspots are definable.
 The approach characterized in \cite{chin_efficient_2011} relies on a static network of detectors and presents a hybrid particle filter supported by a mean-shift algorithm capable of locating an unknown number of sources.

 An associated cluster of articles embraces active localization; here, studies considering a single source are referred to first.
 The procedure set out in \cite{huo_autonomous_2020} localizes the source via a particle filter enhanced with a Markov chain Monte Carlo method; the search strategy alone adopts a partially observable Markov decision process subsuming a reward function based on the Shannon entropy.
 Another concept that employs the entropy is exposed in \cite{pinkam_informative_2020}.
 Further, article \cite{liu_localizing_2022} proposes a combination of a particle filter and an unscented Kalman filter to estimate the source position in each axis separately; the robot is driven directly towards the point where the source is anticipated.